England: Sport

 England has a strong sporting heritage, and during the 19th century codified many sports that are now played around the world.
-Sports originating in England include association football, cricket, rugby union, rugby league, tennis, boxing, badminton, squash, rounders, hockey, snooker, billiards, darts, table tennis, bowls, netball, thoroughbred horseracing, greyhound racing and fox hunting.
+Sports originating in England include association football, cricket, rugby union, rugby league, tennis, boxing, badminton, squash, rounders, hockey, bandy, snooker, billiards, darts, table tennis, bowls, netball, thoroughbred horseracing, greyhound racing and fox hunting.
 It has helped the development of golf, sailing and Formula One.
-England has been crowned world champion in several major sports including: Cricket, Rugby and Association Football.
+England has been crowned world champion in several major sports including: cricket, rugby and association football.

 Football is the most popular of these sports.
 The England national football team, whose home venue is Wembley Stadium, played Scotland in the first-ever international football match in 1872.
 Referred to as the "home of football" by FIFA, England hosted and won the 1966 FIFA World Cup.
 With a British television audience peak of 32.30 million viewers, the final is the most watched television event ever in the UK.
 England is recognised by FIFA as the birthplace of club football: Sheffield F.C., founded in 1857, is the world's oldest club.
 The England women's national football team won the UEFA Women's Euro 2022, hosted by England.
 England was also victorious in the UEFA Women's Euro 2025, winning the final in a penalty shootout against Spain.

 Wembley Stadium, home of the England football team, during the UEFA Women's Euro 2022 final.
 At 90,000 capacity, it is the biggest stadium in the UK and the second-largest stadium in Europe.

 Cricket is generally thought to have been developed in the early medieval period amongst the farming and metalworking communities of the Weald.
 The England cricket team is a composite England and Wales team.
 One of the game's top rivalries is The Ashes series between England and Australia, contested since 1882.
 Lord's Cricket Ground situated in London is sometimes referred to as the "Mecca of Cricket".
 After winning the 2019 Cricket World Cup, England became the first country to win the World Cups in football, rugby union, and cricket.

 William Penny Brookes was prominent in organising the format for the modern Olympic Games.
 London has hosted the Summer Olympic Games three times, in 1908, 1948, and 2012.
 England competes in the Commonwealth Games, held every four years.
 Sport England is the governing body responsible for distributing funds and providing strategic guidance for sporting activity in England.